Manitoba Solitary Confinement Class Action

-All current and former inmates, who were alive as of May 19, 2019, who, while under the age of 18, were subjected to Preventive Segregation at one of the Provincial Custodial Facilities for any length of time between December 11, 1992 and the present.
+All current and former inmates, who were alive as of September 12, 2016, who, while under the age of 18, were subjected to Preventive Segregation at one of the Provincial Custodial Facilities for any length of time between September 12, 2006 to May 4, 2022.

 Inmates in Prolonged Solitary Confinement

-All current and former inmates, who were alive as of May 19, 2019, who were subjected to Solitary Confinement for 15 or more consecutive days at one of the Provincial Custodial Facilities between December 11, 1992 and the present.
+All current and former inmates, who were alive as of September 12, 2016, who were subjected to Solitary Confinement for 15 or more consecutive days at one of the Provincial Custodial Facilities between September 12, 2012 to May 4, 2022.

 For more information, or if you think you might be a class member, please contact 1-866-777-6344 or email@example.com

 The period for class members to opt out of this action has now closed.